UK public figures urge Pakistan to release brother of pro-Imran Khan human rights lawyer - ExBulletin

 The lawyer, who is currently not in Pakistan, tweeted a few days ago that his brother was taken away by security forces who raided his home.
 Pakistani authorities have neither confirmed nor denied that Murad Akbar was in their custody.

-They said that Murad Akbar has not been charged with any crime and is a very vulnerable person, who was in the care of his family after suffering mental health issues for which he is receiving a psychiatric treatment.
+They said Murad Akbar has not been charged with any crime and “is a very vulnerable individual, who was in the care of his family after suffering mental health issues for which he is receiving psychiatric treatment”.

+Suicide car bomb kills 2 soldiers and 2 others at security checkpoint

+Several high profile public figures in the UK have urged Pakistan to release the brother of a lawyer who was an adviser to former Prime Minister Imran Khan.
+(FoxNews)

-His brother, Shahzad Akbar, is a renowned human rights defender and was an adviser to Khan before the former cricketer-turned-Islamist politician was ousted in a vote of no confidence in parliament in April last year.
+His brother, Shahzad Akbar, is a renowned human rights defender and was an adviser to Khan before the former cricketer-turned-Islamist politician was ousted in a no-confidence vote in parliament last year.

-Khan himself was arrested this month, sparking violent protests.
-Since then, police have detained thousands of people for their alleged involvement in the violence, but it is unclear on what charges the lawyer’s brother was detained.
+Khan himself was arrested last month, sparking violent protests.
+Since then, police have detained thousands of Khan supporters for their alleged involvement in the deadly unrest.
+However, it is not known on what charges the lawyer’s brother was detained.

-Copyright 2023 by The Associated Press.
-All rights reserved.
-This material may not be published, broadcast, rewritten or redistributed.
+On Thursday, a court in the eastern city of Lahore ordered the release of an unknown number of Khan supporters arrested under a Pakistani law that allows police to detain anyone for a month without explanation.
+The decision follows the petition of several detainees, including senior leaders of the opposition Khans Pakistan Tehreek-e-Insaf party.

+It was unclear how many inmates would be affected by the decision or when they would be released.

 |